dolthub/docs/content/products/dolthub/api/database.md

 ## Create a release

-Here's an example of how to create a new release in database `museum-collections` under the organization `dolthub` using an [authorization token](authentication.md).
+Here's an example of how to create a new release in the database `museum-collections` under the organization `dolthub` using an [authorization token](authentication.md).

 Creating a release requires authentication, so you must include this authorization header in your request.
 See the [Authentication](authentication.md) section for more details.